 How to Manage Roles in Discord

 Managing roles in Discord is similar to creating them.
-You can add more roles should you need to and modify the permissions.
+You can add more roles should you need to and modify the permissions of existing ones.
 Depending on how you want to run your server, you could get away with creating just two roles, admin and @everyone.